About Us

 The first planning grant paid for a community wide survey and an assessment of the structural integrity of the building.
 The assessment indicated that the building will need work on the foundation and restoration of the East wall, which was compromised when large bay doors were cut into it to accommodate fire and rescue vehicles.
 The community survey showed strong support for using the building for a wide range of activities.

-We recently received the draft of the Historic Preservation Review Report from the consultant hired as part of the planning grant.
-This document reviews the condition of the building and recommends that planned restoration of the building is in line with best practices of historic preservation.
-This will be part of the information presented to the National Park Service, as required by the Bruhn grant, to determine eligibility of the Meeting House for inclusion in the National Register of Historic Places.
+The Historic Preservation Review Report from the consultant hired as part of the planning grant reviewed the condition of the building and recommended that planned restoration of the building is in line with best practices of historic preservation.
+This was part of the information presented to the National Park Service, as required by the Bruhn grant, to determine eligibility of the Meeting House for inclusion in the National Register of Historic Places.
 Read the report here.

 Meeting and Walk Through of Meeting House with various officials 11/18/2022